 - transecting an organ during surgery such as the bile duct

-If you have suffered further injury as a result of surgical error, our team of experienced medical negligence solicitors can help.
-We will work alongside you to build your case and claim the compensation you are due.
+If you have suffered further injury as a result of surgical error, our team of experienced surgical injury solicitors can help.
+Our surgical injury solicitors will work alongside you to build your case and make a surgical negligence claim and help you get the compensation you are due.
 Contact our team today on 0800 2800 412 or fill in our quick contact form to arrange a callback.